VHRanger/nodevectors/README.md

 ```

+**Warning:** Saving in Gensim format is only supported for the Node2Vec model at this point.
+Other models build a `Dict` or embeddings.

 ## Embedding a large graph

 NetworkX doesn't support large graphs (>500,000 nodes) because it uses lots of memory for each node.
 We recommend using [CSRGraphs](https://github.com/VHRanger/CSRGraph) (which is installed with this package) to load the graph in memory: